Patrick04127/The-Intellectuals7/README.md

 # The-Intellectuals7
 This is a book summary website.
+Here I will provide you with the summaries of different books.